Our Volunteer Programme is one of our most important projects every year.

 To participate in our Volunteer Programme, you should be between the ages of 18-70; however, exceptions can be made at the sole discretion of our team.

-All volunteers are also asked to attend the pre-departure briefing carried out about four weeks before you leave for Haiti.
+All volunteers are also asked to attend the pre-departure briefing held about four weeks before you leave for Haiti.

 What are the accommodation and living conditions like?